 - Over the holidays is a natural time to connect with old friends.
 “I’m home for a few days and I was just wondering if we could get together for a coffee for old times sake.”

 - Encourage your circle of friends to individually bring up the subject of the Saviour’s purpose in coming to earth with at least one person they have never discussed this with before.
-Challenge each other and make sure you have a check-in afterwards to talk about the encounters.
+Challenge each other and make sure you have a check-in afterward to talk about the encounters.

 - Let people know that Christmas is your favorite time of year (if it is!).
-When they tell you that it is often a very lonely and sad time of year, you can tell them you understand why it is that way for so many – but for you it is a season dedicated to celebrating the BEST GIFT ever.
+When they tell you that it is often a very lonely and sad time of year, you can tell them you understand why it is that way for so many – but for you, it is a season dedicated to celebrating the BEST GIFT ever.

 - Ask a friend or co-worker: “How do you celebrate Christmas?” (expecting a reciprocating reply.)
 Ask your friend what they did for Christmas Eve and then tell them what you did on Christmas Eve.